MY CHILDHOOD ENDED when I was ten.

 We weren’t idiots.
 Mum’s promises that everything will be fine and nobody will get hurt clearly contradicted the need to seek refuge at a motel ten minutes away from our own home.

-In hindsight, it’s easy to see that kidnapping Hannah was never actually at the top of Mary Israel’s things-to-do list.
+In hindsight, it’s easy to see that kidnapping Hannah was never actually at the top of Mary Shelley’s things-to-do list.
 Her main priority was striking fear into the lives of Hannah’s foster parents.

 Earlier that day, Mum received a taste of the persecution that was to loom over the next few years.
 Mary left a handwritten letter in the mailbox.
 It was signed with a love heart.